In order to preserve public health, MLSA is only providing legal services by phone or email:

 Montana Legal Services Association is dedicated to providing free legal services safely and effectively to low income individuals.
 We understand the concern and uncertainty that our clients, volunteers, and employees may be experiencing due to the coronavirus (COVID-19).
 MLSA is a community oriented organization and we take our role in promoting the public good seriously.
 In this challenging time, working for the public good includes keeping ourselves and our community safe and healthy.

-MLSA is closing all of its offices to the public until at least April 10.
+MLSA is closing all of its offices to the public until further notice.
 This is subject to change as we learn more about COVID-19.
 Through the end of April 2020, MLSA’s free legal clinics will also not take place in person.
 Arrangements will be made for clients to receive assistance virtually.
 We encourage clients to use email or telephone communication to access our services and to submit legal documents electronically.

 Clients may still access MLSA’s intake through the phone or online.
 We encourage everyone seeking legal help to use our online system and to be patient.
 People seeking assistance can apply here.